Blocking sets, minimal codes and trifferent codes: Introduction

 \end{thm}

-Using a mix of coding theoretic and geometric arguments, we then prove the following new lower bound on the size of a strong blocking set. \begin{thm} For any prime power $q$, there is a constant $c_q>1$ such that every strong blocking set in $\mathrm{PG}(k - 1, q)$ has size at least $(c_q-o(1))(q+1)(k-1)$. \end{thm} The constant $c_q$ can be taken to be the unique solution $x\geq 1$ to the equation
+Using a mix of coding theoretic and geometric arguments, we then prove the following new lower bound on the size of a strong blocking set. \begin{thm} For any prime power $q$, there is a constant $c_q>1$ such that every strong blocking set in $\mathrm{PG}(k - 1, q)$ has size at least $(c_q-o(1))(q+1)(k-1)$, where $o(1)$ only depends on $k$. \end{thm} The constant $c_q$ can be taken to be the unique solution $x\geq 1$ to the equation

 where $M_q$ is the function appearing in the MRRW bound for linear codes (see Theorem~\ref{thm:MRRW} below).
-We do not have a closed formula for $c_q$, but for any $q$ it can be computed efficiently up-to an arbitrary order of precision using a computer.
+We do not have a closed formula for $c_q$, but for any $q$ it can be computed efficiently up to an arbitrary order of precision using a computer.
+Some estimates on $c_q$ have been obtained in \cite{scotti2023lower}.
 For every $q \geq 3$, our result improves the previous best lower bound of $(q + 1)(k - 1)$~\cite{ABNR2022}.
 For $q = 2$, our result matches the current best lower bound, which can be deduced from~\cite{katona1983minimal}.